2003-2011 Honda Element

 If you want to add even more bass, the Element gives you plenty of room to work with in the rear cargo area.
 The space available for sub-box mounting measures 42" W x 24" H x 24" D at bottom, 22" at top, so if you’re thinking about boxing up a good-sized set of component subs, you’re in luck.

-Noise control: Part of the Element’s charm is the uncarpeted, hose-out floor.
+Part of the Element’s charm is the uncarpeted, easy-to-clean floor.
 This is great for anyone with an active, outdoors lifestyle or dogs or both, but it’s not great for acoustics.
 Installing Dynamat in your Element will reduce squeaks, rattles and road noise, allowing you to hear your new stereo in all its glory.

 A vehicle as boxy as the Element is going to generate a fair amount of wind noise on the highway.
 A set of wind deflectors from WeatherTech will help reduce the howl and improve your sound.